 If you plan on travelling around Iran, it's not hard to visit many of the Shiraz’ top sites during your journey.
-With a population of 1, 543000, an area of 178.891 square kilometers and average elevation of 1486 meters above sea level, is the fifth largest city in Iran.
+With a population of1,869,001, an area of 178.891 square kilometers and average elevation of 1486 meters above sea level, is the fifth largest city in Iran.
 It is situated in central of Fars province.
 Shiraz takes pride in being a cultural capital of Iran .It is home to some captivating ancient monuments, religious places, historical attractions, fabulous gardens and yummiest places to eat.
-The graves of the two saint poets, hafiz and Saadi, and the holy Shah-e-Cheragh shrine, the son of the 7th Shiite Imam, make Shiraz a pilgrimage site for Iranians.
+The graves of the two saint poets, Hafiz and Saadi, and the holy Shah-e-Cheragh shrine, the son of the 7th Shiite Imam, make Shiraz a pilgrimage site for Iranians.
 Besides that, Mountain resorts, lakes, forests, castles, museums, ancient and modern architecture make Shiraz an excellent tourist destination.
 Karim Khan Zand chose Shiraz as the capital of his kingdom and he took great measures to build mosques, baths, water storage and markets

 From an economic point of view, development of Shiraz is due to its special location.
 Zargros Mountain Range has turned the province into a mountainous area and multiple climate conditions in Fras province cause economic prosperity.
 Fars province has strong economy represented by Oil and Gas industries, cement and rubber manufacturing and several important dairy factories.
 Within the last decade, the establishment of Electronic factories in Shiraz has led to the growth of Technology in Iran as 53% of Iran's electronic investment has been centered in Shiraz.
 The city's agricultural products include grapes, orange, persimmon, nectarine, pomegranate and wheat which boosts the economy of this land.

-From around 500 BC Shiraz has been celebrated as heartland of Persian culture and it was one of the most important cities in the medieval Islamic world and was the Iranian capital during the Zand dynasty whe many of its most beautiful buildings were built and restored.
+From around 500 BC Shiraz has been celebrated as heartland of Persian culture and it was one of the most important cities in the medieval Islamic world and was the Iranian capital during the Zand dynasty when many of its most beautiful buildings were built and restored.
 It is also home to splendid gardens, exquisite mosques, and the place of the greatest kings of Persian Empires.

 Fars province is located in the southern part of Iran in the Zagros Mountain Range.
-North and northwestern Mountains are connecting with Height Mountains and deep valleys.
+North and northwestern Mountains are connecting with height Mountains and deep valleys.
 In the south and southeastern region, vast plains with several permanent rivers can be seen.
 In general, vast plain, Mediterranean climate front, cold and high pressure air masses, seasonal winds and Arabian tropical air mass are among the factors which Causes a multiple climate condition in Fras province.
 Shiraz is settled in the northern temperate zone and includes a moderate climate and four regular seasons.
 Its rainy seasons are in autumn and winter and early spring.
 The mean monthly temperature is between 6 and 16 degrees.
 In mid-summer and winter, extreme heat and cold may be seen just a few times.
 The great and unique vineyards, in the northwest, mostly regulate the cities’ climate.

 How to reach